hadoopfromscratch/hadoopfromscratch/README.md

 ## Layout

-- /opt will contain installed software (java, hadoop and spark. each in its own directory)
+- /opt will contain installed software (each project goes into its own directory)
 - /data will contain Hadoop's data
 - User's home dir will contain ant and maven directories and all downloaded sources.
 All its contents can be safely removed after the installation is finished.